How Effective Is Physiotherapy Treatment for Bell’s palsy?

 • Corticosteroids - anti-inflammatory drugs that can be administered to reduce the swelling of the nerve fibres and ease the compression as they pass through skull cavities.

-• Antiviral drugs - there is little evidence that antivirals work well alone, usually teamed with a steroid they can help those with severe Bell’s palsy.
+• Antiviral drugs - there is little evidence that antivirals work well alone; usually teamed with a steroid, they can help those with severe Bell’s palsy.

 Physiotherapy

-After an episode of Bell’s palsy, muscles will be both weakened and shortened by the paralysis and may need physical therapy to improve strength and muscle tone.
+After an episode of Bell’s palsy, muscles will be both weakened and shortened by paralysis and may need physical therapy to improve strength and muscle tone.

 Electrotherapy